hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/jnana-yoga/063_unity_in_diversity.md

 and however far He extends, every one of these trunks and branches is connected.

-Various heavens are spoken of in the Brâhmana portions of the Vedas, but the philosophical teaching of the Upanishads gives up the idea of going to heaven.
+Various heavens are spoken of in the Brāhmana portions of the Vedas, but the philosophical teaching of the Upanishads gives up the idea of going to heaven.
 Happiness is not in this heaven or in that heaven, it is in the soul; places do not signify anything.
 Here is another passage which